Tanutsorn/meteor-course-boilerplate/readme.md

 # Boilerplate Meteor Project

-This include a basic react and auth setup.
+This include a basic react and auth setup...